 Councils count these types of street parties as small events.
 Apply to your local council if the neighbourhood street party will be a small event.

-Note: Inform your council between 4 and 12 weeks before your street event takes place.
+Note: Inform your council between four (4) and twelve (12) weeks before your street event takes place.